 A. Introduction

-4. The Guidelines on Prevention and Mitigation of International Investment Disputes (the “Guidelines”) set out various strategies and measures that may be adopted by States to avoid, prevent and mitigate investment disputes involving foreign investors.
+4. The Guidelines on Prevention and Mitigation of International Investment Disputes (the “Guidelines”) set out various strategies and measures that may be adopted by States to prevent and mitigate investment disputes involving foreign investors.
 “International investment disputes” refer to a wide range of disputes between a foreign investor and a State or any constituent subdivision of a State or any agency of a State arising out of a treaty providing for the protection of investments or investors, legislation governing foreign investments or an investment contract (referred to collectively as “investment instruments”).

 5. Dispute prevention refers to the handling of a grievance of a foreign investor before it devolves into a disagreement framed in legal terms.
 A disagreement is usually framed in legal terms when the investor expresses its intent to seek recourse to arbitration or litigation.
-This is when dispute mitigation begins, which may also involve amicable settlement including through mediation.Dispute mitigation ends when the investor formally seeks recourse to arbitration or litigation, escalating the dispute into a “legal” dispute.
-This is typically when dispute management starts.
+This is when dispute mitigation begins, which may also involve amicable settlement including through mediation.
+If the dispute is not settled and the investor escalates the disagreement into a “legal” dispute by formally seeking recourse to arbitration or litigation, dispute mitigation gives way to dispute management.
 The Guidelines focus on the dispute prevention and mitigation phase.

 Comments

 Republic of Korea: The Working Group should consider the de facto timeframe of the dispute and advantages and disadvantages that would follow therefrom.
 While the current draft defines dispute prevention as “handling of a grievance of a foreign investor before it devolves into a disagreement framed in legal terms”, a great number of disputes “devolve into a disagreement” framed not only in legal terms but also in non-legal terms, for instance, in the form of media coverage, various complaints and actions.
 Therefore, the current draft should reflect such possibilities and opt for a broader definition to include diversified methods to effectively mediate and prevent possible arbitration.

-6. The Guidelines are intended to guide States that wish to set up and implement a coherent and effective dispute prevention and mitigation system.
+6. The Guidelines are intended to guide States and regional economic integration organizations (REIOs) that wish to set up and implement a coherent and effective dispute prevention and mitigation system (reference to “States” in the Guidelines shall include REIOs).
 However, as a non-prescriptive document, the Guidelines do not contain specific recommendations.
-An effective dispute prevention and mitigation system could result in the retention of foreign investments, as it would demonstrate the State’s commitment to risk management, stability and maintaining a healthy relationship with investors.
+An effective dispute prevention and mitigation system could result in the attraction and retention of foreign investments, as it would demonstrate the State’s commitment to risk management, stability and maintaining a healthy relationship with investors.

 7. Section A of the Guidelines provides an introduction and explains its purpose and scope.
 Section B discusses the various strategies and measures adopted by States to improve communication with investors.
 Section C focuses on the need for coordination among governmental and related agencies, including information sharing and identifying or establishing a coordination body.
 Section D addresses coordination and cooperation with other governments.
 Section E deals with issues that arise with regard to dispute prevention and mitigation and finally, Section F contains a list of reference material, in particular, those prepared by international organizations.

 Comments

 Argentina: Some of the approaches in the draft guidelines exceed the scope of dispute prevention and mitigation mechanism and touch upon regulatory powers of the States.
 It would be necessary to take into account the need to consider the particularities of each State’s organization, such as the federal character of the State, the appropriate balance between States and investors, as well as the obligation of the latter to comply with the local regulations.